-- FB followed by rider number. - Reserved for single engine alcohol, petrol and nitro methane burning Twins.
+- 1. FB followed by rider number. - A class for single engine methanol and petrol burning machines in addition to single or double engine nitromethane burning twin cylinder machines.

 14.2 CLASS REQUIREMENTS

 Superchargers and turbo chargers will be considered the same.